How Service Dog Fundraising Can Unlock Your Independence

 These are just a few people who launched fundraisers through GoFundMe to bring service dogs into their lives.

 Finn, who is autistic, sometimes wanders away without telling anyone.
 When he was five years old, he wandered out of the house and almost drowned.
-That incident caused his parents to realize that Finn needed extra help to keep him safe, so they started a GoFundMe to get Finn a specially trained autism service dog.
-Their fundraiser was a success, bringing in nearly $14,000.
+That incident caused his parents to realise that Finn needed extra help to keep him safe, so they started a GoFundMe to get Finn a specially trained autism service dog.
+Their fundraiser was a success, bringing in nearly £14,000.

 Service dog fundraising for independence

-Service dogs can change your life and expand your world with benefits including independence, security, and love.
+Service dogs can change your life and expand your world, offering independence, security and love.
 If you need financial help bringing your canine companion home, we’d love to lend a hand.
 Sign up to create your fundraiser and start animal fundraising today.
-Once created, don’t forget to share it via email and social media!